AI Summary of Peer-Reviewed Research

 Publishing process signals: MODERATE — reflects the venue and review process. — venue and review process.

-Mortise–tenon grouted masonry showed improved compressive behavior
+Mortise-tenon grouted masonry showed improved compressive performance

 A composite image showing a compression testing machine, a colorful 3D heat map cube, concrete blocks, mathematical graphs, and data visualization charts arranged on a concrete surface.